Ambivalent Attachment: What Is It, And What Do You Need To Know?

 3. Encouraging communication and trust

 Children who live with attachment disorders may have a lower conscience, which increases their ability to make poor choices without guilt.
-Healing childhood trauma or recovering from the root cause of attachment issues is the best first step to overcoming this challenge.
+Healing childhood trauma or recovering from the root cause of attachment issues, like anxious or avoidant attachment, is the best first step to overcoming this challenge.

 Getty/SDI Productions